|Would you like to be a flying monkey? I can arrange that.|

 It wasn’t a flirtatious smile this time, as it always had been after that declaration, but an honest one paid for with a lifetime of pain.
 There was no way to miss the regret and sadness behind it.

 “... but I’m not evil.
 You want evil?
 Evil is half the population of that city!
 I’ve actually started to clean it up.
-But all everyone wants to do is pick at my scabs!”
+But all people want to do is pick at my scabs!”

 She finished her soup in silence.
 “Delicious,” she whispered with the final spoonful.
 She wiped her mouth.